Max Kless

 So you invent an audience.
 You speak to that invention.
 You shape yourself to survive in front of it.

-That is not a moral failure.
-That is navigation.
+That isn’t a moral failure.
+That’s navigation.

 But it changes what people are willing to say.